jesstytam/specieshindex/paper.md

 ## Example

-The species' binomial name is required to download the citation records from Scopus.
+The species' binomial name (i.e. Latin name) is required to download the citation records from Scopus:

 ```{r}
 # Extract citation data